-Because we don't deal on a daily basis with fractions like 5/18, 42/53, etc., it can sometimes be a difficult task to compare one of these guys to another fraction and instantly be able to tell which is larger.
+Because we don't deal with fractions like 5/18, 42/53, etc. on a daily basis, it can sometimes be a difficult task to compare one of these guys to another fraction and instantly be able to tell which is larger.
 That's why it's always nice to have matching denominators.
-They're like socks - when they don't match, it's going to make your life so much harder.
-Especially if that bully who's always picking on you notices.
+They're like socks: when they don't match, it's going to make your life so much harder.

 If we have two fractions with the same denominator, they're easy to compare.
 Whichever has the bigger numerator is the bigger fraction.
-So what to do with a troublesome pair like 3/5 and 2/3?
+So what do we do with a troublesome pair like 3/5 and 2/3?

 Now it's easy to compare the fractions.
-Each cake is now divided up into fifteenths (1/3 x 1/5).
+Each cake is now divided up into fifteenths.
 The first cake has 9 slices remaining, and the second cake has 10 slices remaining, with all slices being the exact same size.
 So:

-is bigger.
-Not Jabba the Hut bigger, but bigger nonetheless.
+That means is bigger.
+Not Jabba the Hutt bigger, but bigger nonetheless.

 Although this method will always work when comparing two fractions, sometimes it isn't the most efficient way.
 Like when you don't have a couple of cakes and spatulas handy.
 Consider the following example.

-We can cross-multiply, but yikes.
+We can multiply the top and bottom of the first fraction by 175 and the top and bottom of the second fraction by 200, but yikes.
 We'll have matching denominators, but at what cost?
 Our numbers are going to be massive, and while that's a good quality to have in a cruise ship, not so much in the "solving fraction problems" department.
 So if there's a way to break this down into smaller numbers somehow, that would be peachy keen.